 Your design should be flexible and tolerant, reducing the cost of mistakes and misuse by allowing undoing and redoing.
 Also, it should prevent errors wherever possible by tolerating varied inputs and sequences and by interpreting all reasonable actions.

 Your design should reuse internal and external components and behaviors, maintaining consistency with purpose.
-Rather than only providing arbitrary consistency, it should reduce the need for users to rethink and remember.
+It should reduce the need for users to rethink and remember, rather than only providing arbitrary consistency.

 For good UI design inspiration, check out some of the following sites: